 Tier 2 is the main route if you would like to take up employment.
-The lowest wage for this scheme is £20,300, but this depends on the job and can be higher.
+The lowest wage for this scheme is £20,300 (£20,500 if your certificate of sponsorship is assigned on or after 6 April 2014), but this depends on the job and can be higher.
 In most cases, employers are not required to show that they advertised the job and that no one else could do it (resident labour market test) before they can offer it to you.

 If you need work experience or training in order to qualify in your chosen profession, for example as an architect, lawyer, doctor or dentist, optometrist or pharmacist, this can be possible under Tier 4 (your study leave), Tier 5 (Temporary Worker) or Tier 2.
 We explain this in our section on the left Work experience, post-doc positions.
 You should discuss this with colleges and universities before you choose where to study, as some courses in architecture and pharmacy, for example, integrate the work experience with the study, which means you can do everything with your Tier 4 student immigration permission, while others will require you to make a different, work immigration application.